Daily Photo – Opening Day on The Grand Canyon Skywalk

 The Skywalk - Opening Day

 March 28, 2007 is not a day I'm going to forget in a hurry.
 This was the day that The Grand Canyon Skywalk opened for business.
-I rose super early and drove out from Las Vegas, crossing from Nevada into Arizona at the Hoover Dam and out along Highway 93, taking a left at Pierce Ferry Road and heading north-east before taking a right onto a dirt road that headed to West on the lands of the Hualapai Tribe.
+I rose super early and drove out from Las Vegas, crossing from Nevada into at the Hoover Dam and out along Highway 93, taking a left at Pierce Ferry Road and heading north-east before taking a right onto a dirt road that headed to Grand Canyon West on the lands of the Hualapai Tribe.

 They seemed perhaps under prepared for the number of visitors that day.
 I recall the line for tickets was orderly and but frustratingly slow to navigate, in the main because the credit card authorization comms were very slow.
 I paid cash since the cash line was moving faster.
-Once through that I was onto a shuttle bus that took us from the ticket center near the airstrip up to the .
+Once through that I was onto a shuttle bus that took from the ticket center near the airstrip up to the Skywalk.

 Since then, they've proceeded with the construction of a visitor center and cafe above the horse shoe shaped bridge but back in 2007 all that was at the edge of the canyon was the bridge and a large trailer.